joseljim/PCIe_Print_PCI_Header/README.md

 ## Compiling code

-In a Linux terminal, input the following commands in order to compile your application.
+In a Linux terminal, input the following commands in order to compile the application.
 1. ```make clean```
 2. ```make pciheader```